ACLS fellow John Murphy leading a tour of his exhibition.

-ACLS fellows presented their research at the 2014 ACLS Annual Meeting.
+ACLS fellow Sylvia Houghteling presented her research at the 2015 ACLS Annual Meeting.
+See video.

 Browse recent titles by ACLS fellows on Pinterest.

 Since 1957, more than 9,500 scholars have held ACLS fellowships and grants.
 ACLS fellowships and grants are awarded to individual scholars for excellence in research in the humanities and related social sciences.
 The peer-review process used to select ACLS Fellows enables distinguished scholars to reach broad consensus on standards of excellence in humanities research.

 In the 2014-15 competition year, ACLS made awards totaling over $16 million to nearly 350 scholars selected from more than 3,500 submitted applications.
 Select a program from the listings below to view new and recent awardees, project descriptions, and recipient profiles for that program.

 Comparative Perspectives on Chinese Culture and Society

 Frederick Burkhardt Residential Fellowships for Recently Tenured Scholars

 Luce/ACLS Program in China Studies Collaborative Reading-Workshop